mOctave/blended-ships/README.md

 ## Corporations

-This plugin adds two new corporations so far: Greenrock Shipyard Ltd. and Sirius Pyrotechnics Corporation.
+This plugin adds three new corporations so far: Greenrock Shipyard Ltd. and Sirius Pyrotechnics Corporation.
 The first is a legitimate company based on Greenrock that in no way endorses or supports pirates.
 The second, however, is a complete joke.
 They run a small shipyard on Relic where they produce the Grackle, a thoroughly insane ship.
+Finally, there is an unnamed engineering firm that built the Woodchip.

 ## Contributing